ranjithnrjk/MLops_capstone_edureka/README.md

 ## Developemt

-Threee models have been used to experiment on the data to examine the linear and non-linear relationships.
+Three models have been used to experiment on the data to examine the linear and non-linear relationships.
 <ol>
 <li>Linear Regression</li>
 <li>Decision Tree Regression</li>